ParallelBench: Understanding the Trade-offs of Parallel Decoding in Diffusion LLMs

 To define the y-axis (influence of decoding order), we analyze how semi-autoregressive decoding affects performance.
 We fix the number of parallel tokens to $k=2$ and evaluate the downstream metric for various block lengths.
 We then fit a line to these scores and use its slope as our metric.
 A positive slope indicates that performance increases as the block length decreases (enforcing a more autoregressive process), while a negative slope indicates that larger blocks or fully any-order decoding is preferable.
 Our results show that most tasks have a negative value, suggesting that the models generally prefer any-order decoding.
 Text generation tasks, in particular, fall into this category.

-We also included two existing benchmarks, GSM8K~\citep{gsm8k} and HumanEval~\citep{humaneval}, in our analysis.
+We also include four existing benchmarks, GSM8K~\citep{gsm8k}, HumanEval~\citep{humaneval}, IFEval~\citep{ifeval}, and MATH~\citep{math} in our analysis.
 Both tasks appear on the left side of the plot, indicating that models can solve them in a more parallel fashion.
 This finding underlines the need for more challenging benchmarks like the proposed \ours{} to properly test the capabilities of dLLMs.